aravi3/PourOverJS/README.md

 ## Future Directions for the Project

-In addition to the features that have been implemented, we plan to add more features in the future.
-The following are next steps for PourOverJS:
+In addition to the features that have been implemented, several additional features are planned for the future.
+The following are the next steps for PourOverJS:

 - Add more types of expression statements to call stack
 - Performance metrics visualization with D3.js